 Final Salary Pension Advice

-These changes did not apply to those whose retirement benefits were held in a Defined Benefit (DB) arrangement, commonly called a Final Salary Pension Scheme.
+The pensions freedoms to made by the government in 2015 did not apply to those whose retirement benefits were held in a Defined Benefit (DB) arrangement, commonly called a Final Salary Pension Scheme.

 As a result there has been huge interest from people with DB benefits in transferring these to a Defined Contribution (DC) arrangement that they can then use to take advantage of Pension Freedoms.
 There are reports that the number of requests for transfers has tripled since the introduction of pension freedoms.
 Typical examples of DC arrangements are personal pensions and stakeholder pensions.